 Although Apple subsequently has released versions of these apps for the iPhone and iPod touch, the small displays make the software much less convenient for more than basic review and quick edits of documents, even with the assorted zoom functionality.

-Pages, Numbers, and Keynote are available for the iPad for only US$9.99 each, a bargain compared to most productivity applications on Macs and Windows PCs, but on October 22, 2013, Apple lowered the price to free for those purchasing a new iPad (or for those who had purchased the applications previously).
+Pages, Numbers, and Keynote originally were available for the iPad for only US$9.99 each, already a bargain compared to most productivity applications on Macs and Windows PCs, but on October 22, 2013, Apple lowered the price to free for those purchasing a new iPad (or for those who had purchased the applications previously).

 Onscreen & Physical Keyboard Options

-In addition to the productivity software and a "soft" onscreen keyboard, the iPad is compatible with the Apple Wireless Keyboard (US$69), the discontinued Apple Keyboard Dock Accessory, and a vast assortment of third-party wireless keyboards, many of which effectively convert the iPad into a touch-capable netbook.
+In addition to productivity software and a "soft" onscreen keyboard, the iPad is compatible with the Apple Wireless Keyboard (US$69), the discontinued Apple Keyboard Dock Accessory, and a vast assortment of third-party wireless keyboards, many of which effectively convert the iPad into a touch-capable netbook.

 The iPhone and iPod touch models also can be used with keyboards, but when combined with the larger display, an external keyboard makes it possible to comfortably compose full documents on the iPad.